run2bizdocs/documentation/en-us/docs/run2biz-platform/platform-administration/security/reset-password.md

 *2nd Step: Set the parameter about the service to change the password*

-1. Access the main menu Parametrization \> CITSmart Parameters;
+1. Access the main menu Parametrization \> 4biz Parameters;

 2. Edit and save parameter 116 by assigning the numeric value of the ID generated for the newly created e-mail template;